 The Numbers Behind the Programme

 Studies show UAE cloud seeding can increase rainfall by anywhere from 10 to 30 percent, depending on atmospheric conditions.
-A study published on ResearchGate showed a 23 percent average increase in annual surface rainfall in seeded areas when comparing the pre-seeding period (1981 to 2002) with the seeding period (2003 to 2019).
+Research published on ResearchGate found a 23 percent average increase in annual surface rainfall in seeded areas when comparing the pre-seeding period (1981–2002) with the seeding period (2003–2019).

 Annually, the NCM logs more than 900 hours of cloud seeding flights.
-Each flight hour costs approximately Dh29,000, or around US$8,000.
+Each flight hour costs approximately Dh29,000 — around US$8,000.
 The total volume of usable water generated through the UAE Research Programme for Rain Enhancement Science (UAEREP) ranges from 84 to 419 million cubic metres per year.

-The UAEREP has also channelled AED 82.6 million into 14 research projects globally, producing eight patents with three more pending, and the programme partners with institutions including NASA and the National Center for Atmospheric Research (NCAR) in the US.
+The UAEREP has also channelled AED 82.6 million into 14 research projects globally, producing eight patents with three more pending.
+The programme partners with institutions including NASA and the National Center for Atmospheric Research (NCAR) in the US.

 A Desert Nation Playing the Long Game

 Eighty missions in roughly four months is not a casual number.
-The UAE cloud seeding programme runs year-round, backed by serious government investment, international research partnerships, and technology that keeps getting more precise.
+The UAE cloud seeding programme runs year-round, backed by serious government investment, international research partnerships, and technology that grows more precise with each season.
+For a desert nation where water security is existential, making it rain — even a little more reliably — is worth every dirham and every flight hour.